 Just brushing your teeth is not enough.
 You need to brush them no less than twice a day and, most importantly, you need to brush them properly.
-And there are other things to take into consideration as well, from the toothbrush you use and the toothpaste to the technique you employ and how much force you apply with your brush.
+Consider the toothbrush, toothpaste, technique, and force you apply when brushing your teeth.
+These are important factors to keep in mind.
 Brushing your teeth the right way can preserve your enamel and maintain the health of your gums — two crucial factors.

 Even if your teeth look and feel great, there’s no reason to ever lower your guard when it comes to brushing.
 So, let’s take a look at the habits you can improve to maintain your overall dental health and keep that great smile for a lifetime.

 Nowadays, any drug store carries a wide array of toothbrushes, ranging from manual to electric, so there’s plenty to choose from.
 First off, always look for the American Dental Association’s seal of approval on any toothbrush you consider purchasing.
 This means they are safe, efficient, and meet the quality standards put forth by the ADA.